gabriel-espinoza-77/disa-stig-powershell/README.md

 ## Investigating and Remediating a Failed STIG

 Upon scan completion, the **Audit** tab within the scan details revealed many failed compliance checks.
-One particular finding, `WN10-AU-000500`, pertains to the size configuration of the Application Event Log.
+One particular finding, `WN10-AU-000500`, pertains to the size configuration of the Application Event Log and will serve as the primary focus in this remediation.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/420a151b-04ce-49cf-9d97-f566f3dc7716" alt="Audit Failure - WN10-AU-000500" width="500"/>